 What will happen to British citizens?
 If you are from the UK we recommend you to first read our article regarding what will be the legal situation for UK citizens after Brexits regarding immigration.

-Let’s now move to the important part: the actual legal steps you will need to follow.
+Let’s now move to the important part: the actual legal steps you will need to follow to get the EU residency.
 Again, remember that this process is only required if you will stay for more than 3 months in the country.

-In this section we will explain the details you need to know in order to become a permanent legal resident in the country.
+Here you will find all the details you need in order to become a permanent legal resident in the country.

 And we have divided this process into 3 different sections to make it easier for you: